awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 # Listeners for Your Application Load Balancers<a name="load-balancer-listeners"></a>

 Before you start using your Application Load Balancer, you must add one or more *listeners*\.
 A listener is a process that checks for connection requests, using the protocol and port that you configure\.
-The rules that you define for a listener determine how the load balancer routes requests to the targets in one or more target groups\.
+The rules that you define for a listener determine how the load balancer routes requests to its registered targets\.

 **Topics**
 + [Listener Configuration](#listener-configuration)